 Here’s an example:

-If you have any relevant full time employment history or long term freelance/contract work, list those here as you would on a traditional resume.
-Include your job title, dates of employment, and a couple descriptive bullet points.
+If you have any relevant full-time employment history or long-term freelance/contract work, list those here as you would on a traditional resume.
+Include your job title, dates of employment, and a couple of descriptive bullet points.

 Here’s an example: